fyrestone/svnbranch/README.rst

 2. Customize your config.

-    Define branch_map, and the result config file like this:
+    Define branch_map, and the result config file looks like this:

     .. code-block:: json